survos/location-demo/README.md

     }
 ```

-Of course, you need a route to land on, then you'll instanciate the form and send it to be rendered in a twig template.
+Of course, you need a route to land on, then you'll instantiate the form and send it to be rendered in a twig template.

 ```php
 // add to AppController.php